hynsam/hynsam.github.io/content/authors/admin/_index.md

 ## About Me

-Sam is a master student in biomedical informatics at Harvard University.
-He is working on Artificial Intelligence for biology with Prof. Debora Marks.
-He received my BS in computer science and statistics from Northwestern University, where he was advised by Prof. Liu Han and Prof. Bradly Stadie.
+Sam is a master’s student in biomedical informatics at Harvard University.
+He is working on artificial intelligence for biology with Prof. Debora Marks.
+He received his bachelor’s degree in computer science and statistics from Northwestern University.